Justslugard/WEbOfAllThings/Planning/plan.md

 <br>

 ***Upper Web*** (Introduction)
-- Heading or title of the website and below it text description
 - Explanation about me and who am i
 - What I'm good at or the real portfolio session